We are 3mmodels Limited (“we” or “us”), a company registered in England and Wales.

 Our People must inform Americo Cacciapuoti immediately if they receive a complaint relating to how we have processed personal data so our complaints procedure can be followed.

 Affiliate Talent Agencies: model and/or talent agencies in jurisdictions outside of the UK who have either:

-Data Protection Policy: our internal data protection policy which sets out how we keep personal data secure, including technical measures (e.g. encryption of personal data, restricted access to personal data, monitoring and testing systems for unauthorised access, backups of personal data), roles and responsibilities of individuals and the scope of protection.
+Data Protection Policy: our internal data protection policy which sets out how we keep personal data secure, including technical measures (e.g. encryption of personal data, restricted access to personal data, monitoring and testing systems for unauthorized access, backups of personal data), roles and responsibilities of individuals and the scope of protection.

 People: all people providing services to or working for us, including but not limited to our employees, directors, members, and contractors.

-Personal data: information (including opinions) which relates to an individual and from which he or she can be identified either directly or indirectly through other data which we have or are likely to have in our possession.
+Personal data: information (including opinions) that relates to an individual and from which he or she can be identified either directly or indirectly through other data which we have or are likely to have in our possession.
 These individuals are sometimes referred to as data subjects.

 Process: the ‘processing’ of personal data captures a wide range of activities, and includes obtaining, recording and holding personal data and performing any operation of the personal data (including erasure/destruction).

 Processor: any person (other than an employee of the data controller) who processes the data on behalf of the data controller.

 Talent: models and/or other talents who have engaged, or are looking to engage, our modeling and/or talent agency services and are or are considering being, represented by us.

 Third party: a person, organisation or other body other than the data subject, controller, processor and persons who, under the direct authority of the controller or processor, are authorised to process personal data.